varsha13152/tp/docs/UserGuide.md

 * `exit` : Exits the app.

 8. Refer to the [Features](#4-features) below for details of each command.

+9. If you are unsure about specific technical terms used in this guide, refer to the [Glossary](#7-glossary) section for definitions.

 ### 3.2 Graphical User Interface Layout: